 Benefit #3: Enhance your patent application and design

 Learn from other patents to improve or create a new invention.
-Innovators can gain knowledge and benefit from this knowledge when they are able to improve their patent applications or create a design around the invention.
+Innovators can gain knowledge and benefit from this knowledge when they are able to improve their patent applications or create improvements over prior designs.

 Types Of Patent Searches